PLN-team/PLNmodels/README.md

 > multivariate problems when count data are at play (including PCA, LDA
 > and network inference for count data).
 This package implements
 > efficient algorithms to fit such models accompanied with a set of
-> functions for vizualisation and diagnostic.
+> functions for visualization and diagnostic.

 ## Installation